Jesus-Guijarro/sensor-data-pipeline/README.md

 - `batch/load.py` – Loads the transformed reports into MongoDB.
 It connects to the MongoDB instance (default `localhost:27017`) and upserts each report into the `sensor_data_batch` database's `reports` collection.
 Each report document is uniquely identified by a combination of sensor_id and date.
 - `airflow/dags/sensor_data_pipeline_dag.py` (Airflow DAG) – Defines the workflow for the batch pipeline in Airflow.
 This DAG schedules the daily ETL job and orchestrates the execution of extract, transform, and load tasks (using the above modules).
 It ensures the tasks run in order and handles any scheduling logic (such as catching up missed intervals or setting execution dates).

-**Architecture:** The project architecture is illustrated below, showing how sensor data flows from Kafka through Spark into PostgreSQL and how a batch pipeline ingests and processes sensor data to a MongoDB database.
+**Architecture:** the project architecture is illustrated below, showing how sensor data flows from Kafka through Spark into PostgreSQL and how a batch pipeline ingests and processes sensor data to a MongoDB database.

 <img src="images/application-architecture.png" alt="Application architecture" width="900"/>